jamesmehorter/device-theme-switcher/readme.md

 # Introducing Device Theme Switcher

-Device Theme Switcher is a WordPress plugin that uses the [MobileESP PHP library created by Anthony Hand](http://code.google.com/p/mobileesp/)
+Device Theme Switcher is a WordPress plugin that uses the [MobileESP PHP library created by Anthony Hand](http://code.google.com/p/mobileesp/).
+Device Theme Switcher creates a new page in your WordPress Admin; 'Appearance > Device Themes', where you can set one theme for handheld devices, another theme for tablet devices, and yet another theme for low support devices.
+Normal computer visitors are given the active theme set in 'Appearance > Themes'.
+WordPress child themes are supported.

+'Handheld' devices include Android, BlackBerry, iPod, iPhone, Windows Mobile, and other various 'hand held' smart phones.
+'Tablet' devices include iPad, Android tablets, Kindle Fire and other large-screen hand helds.
+'Low Support' devices include those which have poor CSS & Javascript rendering capabilities.
+Often these is older devices.

 ## How do I use it?